Saying “Bayes” is not enough

 May 30, 2016 — May 19, 2023

-If we want to claim that Bayesian statistics is complete as a theory of science we cite Jaynes and Bretthorst (2003).
+If we want to claim that Bayesian statistics is complete as a theory of science, we cite Jaynes and Bretthorst (2003).
 It is not so simple as that, for various reasons.
 Bayesian statistics is not sufficient.

-If you find yourself saying \(“P(A|B) = [P(A)P(B|A)]/P(B)\) all the rest is commentary” then… a naïve reading of this apparent endorsement of Bayesian statistics both underestimates how very much commentary there is, and excludes the important stuff that is not usefully a commentary on measure-theoretic treatment of belief.
+If you find yourself saying \(“P(A|B) = [P(A)P(B|A)]/P(B)\) all the rest is commentary” then… a naïve reading of this apparent endorsement of Bayesian statistics both underestimates how very much commentary there is and excludes the important stuff that is not usefully a commentary on the measure-theoretic treatment of belief.

 Don’t get me wrong, I use Bayesian statistical methods all the time, and these tools are incredibly useful to me.
 Bayesian statistics is great for getting a handle on reasonable beliefs and even informally it is a great crutch to prevent us from being excessively certain.
 But.

-I am a humble practitioner, so my instinctually first objection is that inference is mathematically challenging for even many apparently basic problems, in that Bayesian reasoning frequently requires difficult mathematical manipulations of integral calculus, even for apparently basic problems.
+I am a humble practitioner, so my instinctual first objection is that inference is mathematically challenging for even many apparently basic problems, in that Bayesian reasoning frequently requires difficult mathematical manipulations of integral calculus, even for apparently basic problems.
 Is the model simple but the likelihood non-exponential?
-Is the likelihood exponential? but the prior non-conjugate?
-I know no-one who can do this in their head, except with tedious slowness.
+Is the likelihood exponential but the prior non-conjugate?
+I know no one who can do this in their head, except with tedious slowness.
 Even if the mathematics is not too awful, I often find that basic stuff is computationally prohibitive, in that even simple Bayesian logistic regression can grind my laptop to a halt.
 Further, there are many difficulties in practice. e.g. If I start from sufficiently opinionated priors, I can fail to find the truth in any sensible budget of data.

 But maybe that is only for doing “real” science and I should not worry so much about these details in casual use of Bayesian inference, where we are simply maintaining betting odds for various possibilities in our heads.
 Mayyyybe.

 Even then, I at least simply lack time to be Bayesian for many questions of interest, unless I delude myself into thinking I am smarter than I am.
 I might claim to be doing all manner of Bayesian arithmetic in my head when I update my opinions in real data, and I can offer you some odds.
 However, I know that when I get out my notebook and attempt to cross-check my supposed “posterior updates” with pencil and paper, I am highly likely to have gotten my intuitive mental arithmetic wrong, even in apparently trivial cases.
 Maybe some people are better at this than me, but I hold that even if you are substantially smarter than I, it is not much extra complexity you can assume in any given estimate before you need a notepad and a computer, or a computing cluster, to actually do the inference that we seem to want to claim we do.
 This is not a thing that we can do mid-conversation.
-It is a thing we can attempt offline with some quiet time, or maybe that we can get fast at for certain classes of commonly-observed problem.
+It is a thing we can attempt offline with some quiet time, or maybe that we can get fast at for certain classes of commonly-observed problems.
 It is not a way that we can afford to handle many novel hypotheses each day, what with the need to shower and eat etc. Which hypotheses do we treat rigorously?
-That is in itself a difficult Bayesian optimisation in itself, with a forbiddingly complex mathematical and computationally cost attached.
+That is in itself a difficult Bayesian optimization, with a forbiddingly complex mathematical and computational cost attached.

-More stringent theoreticians would raise profound theoretical objections to universalising claims to Bayes-as-science.
+More stringent theoreticians would raise profound theoretical objections to universalizing claims to Bayes-as-science.
 A philosopher of science might mention that Bayesian statistics is not sufficient to generate hypotheses, only to compare them.
 A probabilist would mention that inference can be badly behaved if the model class does not contain a true model (and almost no model is true), and probably other objections besides.
 A decision theorist might demand that you actually provide an action rule to plug into your inference procedure because the likelihood principle does not apply in open-model settings.
-I am not expert in those theoretical domains, but I mention them here because they were name-checked during my training at least, and they are points easy to miss if you come to this field from the outside.
+I am not an expert in those theoretical domains, but I mention them here because they were name-checked during my training at least, and they are points easy to miss if you come to this field from the outside.

 This page is for links and further notes on this theme of claims to using Bayesian statistics as a principle for daily life or the project of science.